-Based on the RTA's 'Guide to Traffic Generating Developments' prediction of 0.8 peak (morning 7 am-9 am) vehicle trips per child for Child Care Centres (Long-day care), we have assumed, as a worst-case scenario, a flow of cars equivalent to 64 cars in 1 hour arriving or leaving the Centre in the morning peak.
-This is equivalent to 16 vehicle trips in a 15-minute period.
+Based on the RTA's 'Guide to Traffic Generating Developments' prediction of 0.8 peak (morning 7 am-9 am) vehicle trips per child for Child Care Centres (Long-day care), we have assumed, as a worst-case scenario, a flow of cars equivalent to 72 trips in 1 hour arriving or leaving the Centre in the morning peak.
+This is equivalent to 18 vehicle trips in a 15-minute period.

-For the assessment of sleep disturbance and staff arriving during the early morning, we have assumed that four staff vehicles will arrive at the Centre between 6.30 am and 7 am and park in the designated staff parking spaces in the basement level car park.
+For the assessment of sleep disturbance and staff arriving during the early morning shoulder period, we have assessed the maximum noise impact of staff arriving and parking in the lower-ground floor level car park.

-For the assessment of vehicular activity associated with the car park area, we have assumed vehicles will travel at a rate of 20 km/h as they descend or ascend the entry or exit driveway respectively, and will travel at a rate of 10 km/h as they manoeuvre within the car park.
-For additional noise generated by on-road traffic, we have assumed vehicles will travel at a rate of 50 km/h as they approach or leave the site.
+For the assessment of vehicular activity associated with the car park area, we have assumed vehicles will travel at a speed of 10 km/h on the site.
+For noise generated by on-road traffic, we have assumed vehicles will travel at a speed of 50 km/h as they approach or leave the site.

-The Sound Exposure Level1 (SEL) and $L{AF, max}$ sound power level and spectra of vehicle noise is shown below in Table 7 and is based on previous measurements by Day Design.
+The Sound Exposure Level1 (SEL) and L{AF, max} sound power level and spectra of vehicle noise is shown below in Table 7 and is based on previous measurements by Day Design.